haifahrul/code-converter/README.md

 2. Make sure you have Node installed; see instructions [here](https://nodejs.org/en/download/).
 3. Run `npm run` to install dependencies.

+Or you can using my playground at https://stackblitz.com/edit/code-converter

 ## Contribution Guidelines
  -  ***fork*** and ***clone*** this repository
  - Make a new branch using `git checkout -b change/username`